 -math.log10(10**6))-13.82*math.log10(hm)+0.7*hm+C

-Nodes placement
+Node placement

-The second relevant change applied to the LoRaSim tool enables to specify the placement of nodes.
-In fact, the original tool only allows a random distribution of nodes, according to which the GW is positioned at the center of a circular area, and the nodes are randomly placed inside it, based on a simplified poisson point process (PPP) [17].
+The second relevant change applied to the LoRaSim tool allows for specifying the placement of the nodes.
+In fact, the original tool only allows for a random distribution of the nodes, according to which the GW is positioned at the centre of a circular area, with the nodes randomly placed inside it based on a simplified Poisson point process (PPP) [17].

 Table 1.
-Average RSSI value and variance measured at each position within the University campus, over 1-hour long data collection session.
+Average RSSI value and variance measured at each position within the university campus, over a one-hour data collection session.